Relocating to Charlotte from Massachusetts: 2026 Tax Guide

 Energy/Utility Costs Highest in US (Electricity/Heating) Moderate (Duke Energy hub) Significant monthly relief

-Luxury Home Median Varies (Boston/Newton very high) $1,620,912 (January 2026) Superior value & newer construction
+Luxury Home Median Varies (Boston/Newton very high) $1,620,912 (January 2026) Superior value and newer construction

-10-Year Appreciation Strong (Boston core) 121% (Exceptional growth) High-growth investment hub
+10 Year Appreciation Strong (Boston core) 121% (Exceptional growth) High growth investment hub

 Weather (Winter) Harsh, Nor'easters, heavy snow Mild, 4 seasons, minimal snow Improved quality of life